 The Bubinga Harp

-It is a uniquely reddish brown color, a little heavier than other woods.
+It is a uniquely reddish-brown color, and a little heavier than other woods.

 Bubinga produces a bright, clear, ringing tone with a lot of sustain, emphasizing the fundamental note.